cavo789/vba_excel_export_code/README.md

 ## Description

-This VB script will export all code objects (classes, forms, modules and worksheet macro) from an Excel file (can be .xlsm or .xlam) to flat files on your disk.
+This VB script will export all code objects (classes, forms, modules and worksheet macro) from an Excel file (can be `.xlsm` or `.xlam`) to flat files on your disk.

-This way, you'll get a quick backup of your code and you'll be able to synchronize your code on a versionning platform like GitHub.
+This way, you'll get a quick backup of your code and you'll be able to synchronize your code on a versioning platform like GitHub.

 The script will start Excel (hidden way), open the specified file, process every code object and export them, one by one, in a `\src\your_file.xlsm` folder.

-The `src` folder will be automatically created if needed and you'll find a subfolder having the same name of your file (so you can have more than one exported file in the same src folder).
+The `src` folder will be automatically created if needed and you'll find a sub-folder having the same name of your file (so you can have more than one exported file in the same src folder).

 ## Install

-Just get a copy of the .vbs script, perhaps the .cmd too (for your easiness) and save them in the same folder of your Excel application (containing the code you want to export).
+Just get a copy of the `.vbs` script, perhaps the `.cmd` too (for your easiness) and save them in the same folder of your Excel application (containing the code you want to export).

 ## Usage

-Just edit the .cmd file and you'll see how it works : you just need to run the .vbs with one parameter, the name of your file.
+Just edit the `.cmd` file and you'll see how it works: you just need to run the `.vbs` with one parameter, the name of your file.

 ![demo](image/demo.png)